 Important Fall Foliage News Update:

 In case you haven't heard - the color change in the Adirondacks is running a little behind schedule.
 If I would have to guess, I'd say that it is probably delayed by at the very least a week to 10-days.
 So, in past years, when the leaves were already at, or slightly past peak at this point, this year we are still on the uphill climb to the glorious hues of reds, oranges and yellows of fall.
-This is excellent news, because it means there is still time to take a colorful fall ride through the Adirondack Park.
+This is excellent news, because it means there is still time to take a colorful fall ride through the Adirondacks.

 Last Minute Fall Touring Ideas: